PositiveControl/slowpoke-rb/README.md

 - **File I/O** — temp files, large fixtures, disk-bound operations
 - **Setup bloat** — expensive `before(:each)` that should be `before(:all)`

-Each suggestion includes references, pros, cons, and estimated impact.
+Each suggestion includes references ~~, pros, cons, and estimated impact~~.

 ## License